Follow Us on Social Media

 The Host Country will conduct the Level 2 phase of the competition.

-The local SEA PJ Governing Board Director will also assign 3 jurors who will judge entries from all participating countries and choose the finalists in the various categories, for Level 2 of the judging.
+The local SEAVFC Governing Board Director will also assign 3 jurors who will judge entries from all participating countries and choose the finalists in the various categories, for Level 2 of the judging.

 Intermediate judging where 3 judges from each country screens all entries from all participating countries and scores them accordingly.
 Scores must range from 75 to 100.